SuperArbor/batchcap/README.md

 #### Run with command

 Run the following line in powershell (Windows) or bash (Linux).

+On Windows, although both cmd.exe and powershell.exe can do the job, powershell is more recommended. cmd.exe does not support UNC directory, which may make the tool fail if the files to be captured are on a remote device.

 ```powershell
 # This command captures screenshot(s) of path_to_folder_or_file (or the videos under the folder).